List of elections involving vote splitting: Slovakia

 In 2016, the Christian Democratic Movement achieved 4.94 percent missing only 0.06 percent votes to reach the threshold after #SIEŤ split from KDH which meant the first absence of the party since the Velvet Revolution and the first democratic elections in 1990.

 In 2020, Velvet Revolution in which no party of the Hungarian minority crossed the 5 percent threshold.
 The vote was split between Hungarian Community Togetherness with 3.9% and Most–Híd with 2.1%.

 Before the 2024, Republic broke away from the People's Party Our Slovakia (ĽSNS).
 Republic received 4.75% and the ĽSNS 0.84%.

+Slovenia

+Before the 2022 Slovenian parliamentary election, there were attempts by Let's Connect Slovenia to win Our Country as a partner but they rejected the offers.
+In the end, both parties failed to cross the 4% threshold with 3.41% and 1.50% respectively.

 South Korea

 In 1987, Roh Tae-woo won the South Korean presidential election with just under 36% of the popular vote because his two main liberal rivals split the vote.
 A similar scenario happened when in 1997 won by just Kim Dae-jung 40.3% because his two main conservative rivals split the vote.
 A run-off might have changed the outcome of these two and potentially the 2017 election (which saw the liberal Moon Jae-in win with 41%).
 FairVote pointed out that during the 2022 South Korean presidential election, the progressive candidate Sim Sang-jung result (2.37%) was more than three times the lead of conservative candidate Yoon Suk Yeol (0.73%).
 In 2025, liberal Lee Jae-myung got 49.42% ahead of conservative Kim Moon-soo with 41.15% but the two conservative candidates combined had 49.49%.